Mxbonn/MLRF/README.md

 ___
 ## Usage
 The flashcards in this repository are made for [Anki](http://ankisrs.net/).
+However, the cards are stored here in csv formats, so you can also use them as inputs to a different flashcards system.
+In case you edit the raw csvs and want to sync them here, you can leave the `guid` column of new cards empty.
 Additionally, you also need to install the Anki add-on [CrowdAnki](https://github.com/Stvad/CrowdAnki).

 Once you cloned this repository you can use `tools/source_to_anki.py` to create a deck that can be imported in Anki.